 Take a minute and think about this situation.

-It’s the end of the year and your team just worked their tails off to make this holiday season one of the most profitable for you and your business.
-Think of how productive that team would be in the first quarter of next year if you didn’t award bonuses.
+It’s the end of the year and everyone just worked their tails off to make this holiday season one of the most profitable for you and your business.
+Think of how productive these workers would be in the first quarter of next year if you didn’t award bonuses.
 Now think of how their productivity may be impacted if you gave all of them bonuses.

 Do you see a difference?

 People are motivated by money.
-Giving bonuses will make your team feel appreciated, but also responsible to bring it even harder in the next year.
+Giving bonuses will make workers feel appreciated, but also responsible to bring it even harder in the next year.

 5. Bonuses promote long term motivation

 There’s always going to be another busy season.
-Another busy season where you need your team to step it up and make sacrifices for the company.
+Another busy season where you need workers to step it up and make sacrifices for the company.

-When you set the precedent that bonuses follow busy seasons, you create a long term motivation for your team.
+When you set the precedent that bonuses follow busy seasons, you create a long term motivation for workers.
 While they know that busy season is not easy — and they will probably have to sacrifice sleep — they have something (bonuses!) to look forward to.

 Without that precedent set, the thought of quitting or not working as hard can begin to creep into their minds.